scott-fleischman/ucd/ReadMe.txt

 	These categories are summarized in Chapter 4 of the Unicode Standard.
 	This field is normative.

   5	Character Decomposition.
-In the Unicode Standard, Version 2.0, not all of
+In the Unicode Standard, not all of
 	the decompositions are full decompositions.
 Recursive
 	application of look-up for decompositions will, in all cases, lead to a maximal decomposition.
 The decompositions match exactly the